davidallenbaer/Ultima45Monogame/ReadMe.txt

 Version 6.0.0 - Menu System
 	Implement a journal system.
 	Implement a quest system.
-	Implement a spell system.
-	Implement a menu to equip and unequip items.
-	Implement a spell book with a spell system.

 Version 7.0.0 - Implement dungeons
 	Dungeons should be a separate map that you can enter from the overworld map.